coderefinery/manuals/workshop-playbook.md

 :::spoiler Checklist
   - [ ] Confirm that each lesson and session has co-instructors
+  - [ ] Inform instructors that they need to register
   - [ ] Instructor briefing: make sure learners get a good experience (lesson material, issues, style, screen share)
   - [ ] Remind instructors to send software install requirements in time
   - [ ] Make sure software install instructions work